networknext/next/docs/run_a_test_client.md

 run client
 ```

-Wait a minute for the portal to display the data (it updates once per-minute).

-You will see your test client session in the portal, now with real ping data and your ISP name:
+Wait a minute for the portal to update and you will see your test client session in the portal,  now with real ping data and your ISP name:

 <img width="1470" alt="image" src="https://github.com/networknext/next/assets/696656/2d4b263b-15f2-4e23-8f65-ea08aecb847b">

-I can click on the session id, and see my session updating in real-time, once every 10 seconds:
+You can click on your session id, and see your session updating in real-time, once every 10 seconds:

 <img width="1470" alt="image" src="https://github.com/networknext/next/assets/696656/61cacf15-4f8a-46a2-aa23-f07c95810c9d">